Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 # Planning

-I started out my planning the requirements for the Pay Calculator in a flow diagram using [Lucid Charts](https://www.lucidchart.com/pages/).
+I started out by planning the requirements for the Pay Calculator in a flow diagram using [Lucid Charts](https://www.lucidchart.com/pages/).
 This allowed me to fully scope what I needed the tool to do and was useful to refer back to, to ensure I was staying on track with the intended outputs for the project.

 Please see my original plan below:

 ![](docs/images/plan-flow-diagram.png)

-I largely stuck to the plan except I decided to update the worksheet all in one API call rather than on two separate calls to update sales as they were entered and then dealer and owner pay at the end once calculated.
+I largely stuck to the plan except I decided to update the worksheet all in one API call as the final task, rather than on two separate calls to updated sales first and then the pay calculations later.
 I read that it is best served to have as few API calls as possible in an application to keep loading/run-time as quick as possible.

 # How to use Pay Calculator